MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 • Blood glucose down 6%

-• ~36% of patients saw significant liver fat reduction
+• About 36% of patients saw significant liver fat reduction

 The trial paused briefly in November 2018 due to painless bumps at injection sites.
-This was addressed and the trial resumed, but it’s worth noting if you’re considering subcutaneous peptide use.
+This was addressed and the trial resumed, but it’s worth knowing about if you’re considering subcutaneous peptide use.

-What this means for native MOTS-c: uncertain.
-CB4211 is structurally different, designed specifically for improved stability and pharmacokinetics.
-Whether regular MOTS-c produces similar effects in humans at typical doses remains unknown.
-The animal data looks promising, but anyone using native MOTS-c is extrapolating.
-That’s the reality of the current evidence base.
+What does this mean for native MOTS-c?
+Hard to say.
+CB4211 is structurally different, built specifically for improved stability and pharmacokinetics.
+Whether regular MOTS-c produces similar effects in humans at typical research doses remains unknown.
+The animal data looks promising.
+The human observational data (lower MOTS-c correlating with worse metabolic health) supports the thesis.
+But anyone using native MOTS-c is extrapolating from animal studies and anecdotal reports.
+That’s where things stand right now.

 MOTS-c Dosage

-Without human trials for native MOTS-c, dosing protocols come from practitioners and researchers who have worked with the compound.
+No human trials exist for native MOTS-c, so dosing protocols come from practitioners and researchers who have worked with the compound.
 Here’s what different sources recommend:

 • Dr. William Seeds: 5mg 3x/week (Mon/Wed/Fri) for 4-6 weeks, then 1x/week maintenance